 Electrical Safety and Inspection Frequency

-Following a recent incident where a member of catering staff received an electric shock from a bain marie, the investigation highlighted a lack of a clear planned maintenance / servicing schedule for kitchen equipment within the school.
+Following an incident where a member of catering staff received an electric shock from a bain marie, the investigation highlighted a lack of a clear planned maintenance / servicing schedule for kitchen equipment within the school.

 The school were conducting a policy of PAT testing equipment across the school once every two years.
 However given the potentially higher levels of wear and tear in a catering environment as opposed to more benign environments such as offices / classrooms, then a combined inspection / test on an annual basis would have been appropriate and would almost certainly have picked up the fault.